Sanomohamed/lab/README.md

 Output Formatting:
 Uses setw from <iomanip> to align the output for better readability.
 Displays each test mark and the average with a .0% suffix for consistency.

+#######EXO 6 Even, Odd, and Zero Number Counter
+Overview
+This C++ program counts the number of even, odd, and zero values entered by the user.
+The user is prompted to input 10 integers, which can be positive, negative, or zero.
+The program then categorizes these integers and displays the counts for even numbers, odd numbers, and zeros.

+Features
+Input: Prompts the user to enter 10 integers.
+Processing: Counts the number of even numbers, odd numbers, and zeros from the entered integers.
+Output: Displays the counts of even numbers, odd numbers, and zeroes.

+Code Explanation
+Variable Declaration:
+num: Integer variable to store the current input number. odd, even, zero: Integer variables to count odd numbers, even numbers, and zeroes, respectively.
+Input Handling:
+Uses a for loop to prompt the user to enter 10 integers.
+Processing:
+Checks if each number is even or odd using the modulo operator (%).
+Increments the appropriate counter based on the number's value.
+Specifically checks for zeroes and increments the zero counter if the number is zero.
+Output:
+Displays the counts of even numbers (including zeroes), odd numbers, and zeroes in a formatted manner.

+########EXO 7 Test Mark Averaging Program
+Overview
+This C++ program allows users to input test marks for multiple students.
+The program calculates the total number of students, the total sum of the test marks, and the average mark.
+The user can re-enter test marks as needed and will be prompted to proceed or exit based on their input.

+Features
+Input Validation: Ensures that test marks are between 0 and 100.
+Total Calculation: Accumulates the total test marks.
+Average Calculation: Computes the average mark based on valid inputs.
+User Interaction: Prompts the user to either continue entering marks or end the process.

+Code Explanation
+Variable Declaration:
+mark: Integer to store the current test mark input.
+total: Integer to accumulate the sum of all valid test marks.
+students: Integer to count the number of valid test marks entered.
+average: Double to store the computed average mark.
+x: Character to capture user response on whether to continue or not.
+Input Handling:
+Uses a do-while loop to repeatedly prompt the user for test marks.
+Validates if the entered mark is within the range of 0 to 100.
+Allows the user to re-enter marks or exit based on input.
+Processing:
+Calculates the total and average marks based on valid inputs.
+Output:
+Displays the total number of students, total marks, and the average mark.

+#########EXO 8
+##########EXO 9
+###########EXO 10